 Running a tavern from the DM’s side means you’re everyone in the tavern.
 You’re the staff, the patrons, the mysterious strangers, the music, and anyone else in the building.
 So when you’re doing a scene, remember that they’re all different NPCs.
 The patrons interact with the staff and the staff interacts with them.
 When new people come in, a server might rush over and get their orders.
 The barkeep might handle negotiations for rooms or services.
 A strong staffer might throw out drunks or break up bar fights.

 The trick to running these scenes is to consider the actions that people are taking and think about why they’re there.
-It’s the most crowded place most DMs will ever run, but that crowded, busy feeling will becomes something that the players get to interact with and immerse themselves in.
+It’s the most crowded place most DMs will ever run, but that crowded, busy feeling will become something that the players get to interact with and immerse themselves in.

 Jobs and Quests